by Jayne Dixon Weber

-Think about your current community – where you live.
-You have your family, some neighbors, a few friends, and some of you may have extended family living near you.
-I want you to think about adding another group of people to your community: Your local firefighters.
+Think about your current community — where you live.
+You have your family, some neighbors, and a few friends, and some of you may have extended family living near you.
+I want you to think about adding another group of people to your community: your local firefighters.

 Our Fire Stations

-We have seven fire stations in our city (of 100,000) and they are spaced geographically to provide fairly even response times across the city.
+We have seven fire stations in our city (pop.
+100,000) and they are spaced geographically to provide fairly even response times across the city.
 The response time to our house is roughly 90 seconds.
-We know that because we had to call them once when Ian broke his ankle.
+(We know that because we had to call them once when Ian broke his ankle.)

 How We Use This Information

-- The firefighters often shop at the local grocery store, so as your child ages, he/she may see them at the store.
-The firefighters also do inspection of businesses in your area, so your child may see them doing a variety of activities.
-As your child grows up and starts to do more on his/her own, they are one more group of people who will look out for your child.
+The firefighters often shop at the local grocery store, so as your child ages, they may see them at the store.
+The firefighters also do inspections of businesses in your area, so your child may see them doing a variety of activities.
+As your child grows up and starts to do more on their own, they are one more group of people who will look out for your child.

 Another Piece of Advice

-The firefighter told me that if Ian has a medical condition- such as seizures, or an allergy, like to latex gloves – that I should get him either a necklace, some dog tags or a bracelet with this information on it.
+The firefighter told me that if Ian has a medical condition — such as seizures, or an allergy to latex gloves — that I should get him either a necklace, some dog tags, or a bracelet with this information on it.
 In an emergency, the first thing they look for on someone is to see if they are wearing some sort of necklace or bracelet with medical alert information on it.
-He added that it is nice to know what medication(s) a person is taking.
+He added that it is nice to know what medications a person is taking.

 He said they would eventually look in the billfold, but if there is something that medical professionals need to know right away, get a necklace, dog tags, or a bracelet.

-One more thing – firefighters are some of the nicest people you will meet in your entire life.
-They have embraced Ian in ways I never dreamed; I have a hundred stories that would warm your heart.
+One more thing — firefighters are some of the nicest people you will meet in your entire life.
+They have embraced Ian in ways I never dreamed of; I have a hundred stories that would warm your heart.
 They are amazing.